core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 tool.

-If a new revision requires more SIDs than initially allocated, a new SID range MUST be added to the 'assignment-ranges' as defined in {{sid-file-format}}.
+If a new revision requires more SIDs than initially allocated, a new SID range MUST be added to the 'assignment-range' as defined in {{sid-file-format}}.
 These extra SIDs are used for subsequent assignments.

 For an example of this update process, see activity diagram